gtk-rs/gir/book/src/tutorial/generate_docs.md

 Easy, right.
 If this is your first time publishing a crate, you can find a detailed guide [here](https://doc.rust-lang.org/cargo/reference/publishing.html).

-Before you publish the crate, please ensure docs.rs will activate the dox feature and the dox feature of the safe wrapper crate also activates the feature of its dependencies and the unsafe FFI bindings you created.
+Before you publish the crate, please ensure docs.rs will activate the `docsrs` attribute.
 Feel free to go back to the chapter about the [Cargo.toml file of the safe wrapper](high_level_rust_api.md#the-cargotoml-file) to read more about it.
 If you skip this step, your crate and all crates depending on it will not have documentation available on docs.rs.